rand3289/OutNet/readme.md

 https://en.wikipedia.org/wiki/BitTorrent_tracker
 https://en.wikipedia.org/wiki/Bulletproof_hosting

 Currently domain names allow you to find services on the internet.
 There are problems with using domain names for distributing services.
 A list of computer names or IPs must be maintained in one location.
 An example is a BitTorrent tracker.
 Most users on the internet do not have a registered domain name.
 You have to pay for registering most domains.
 You can not point your domain name to your home IP address since it may change.
 Domain names can be shut down by third parties.
-Bulletproof hosting should loose its place in a free society.
-Even on the internet, detrimental aspects can be voted off instead of being regulated.
+I believe instead of being regulated, detrimental aspects of the internet should be voted off by majority.

 Reading further requires understanding of the following concepts:
 https://en.wikipedia.org/wiki/Digital_signature